Nvim :help

 can be used to get a Dict with all environment

-does expand all variables that the shell knows about.
-Example::echo $shell :echo expand("$shell")The first one probably doesn't echo anything, the second echoes the $shell variable (if your shell supports it).
+variables.:echo $shell :echo expand("$shell")The first one probably doesn't echo anything, the second echoes the $shell variable (if your shell supports it).

 :let F = {arg1, arg2 -> arg1 - arg2} :echo F(5, 2)